-3. Depending on the category of your goods (and the respective tariff associated with it), assess if you can benefit from a trade instrument to reduce the payment of tariff duties when they apply to the commodity code that is associated with the goods
+- 1. Deciding if your goods are 'at risk' or 'not at risk' - 2.
+Identifying the applicable tariff (NI or UK tariff) - 3.
+Assessing if you can benefit from a trade instrument to reduce the payment of tariff duties when they apply to the commodity code that is associated with the goods

-The goods category Applicable tariff Trade instruments to reduce duties

-Northern Ireland Online Tariff (EU duties) UK-EU TCA

-'at risk' UK Internal Market Scheme (UKIMS)

-atrisk Custom waiver (De minimis)

-Reliefs and Custom special procedures

-'not at UK Integrated Online Tariff (UK duties) UK Trade agreements

-risk' Reliefs and Custom special procedures
+Risk of Entering EU Applicable tariff Trade instruments to reduce duties UK-EU TCA 'at risk' Northern Ireland Online Tariff UK Internal Market Scheme (UKIMS) dlfisk (EU duties) Custom waiver (de minimis) Reliefs and Custom special procedures 'not at UK Integrated Online Tariff UK Trade agreements risk' (UK duties) Reliefs and Custom special procedures